 This course examines current issues and topics in educational technology.
 Since the field of educational technology is ever changing, topics vary.

-EDTC 621 Using The Internet In Education (3 Credits)
+EDTC 621 Leading Curriculum Change Using the Internet (3 Credits)

 EDTC 622 Research Applications in Educational Technology I (3 Credits)